sglow/freeflow/readme.txt

   This sensor can be used inline at each patient to allow the emergency workers to regulate flow using flow valves.

-Note that I locally maintain my projects using Mercurial (hg) and am pushing to github using the hg-git plugin.
-There may be some odd files in the repo (like .hgignore) due to that.
-These can be ignored.

 The schematics and layout files here were made using the open source gEDA tools; gschem for schematic capture and pcb for layout.
 These tools can be downloaded here: http://www.geda-project.org/